Azure-Samples/azureai-samples/quickstart.md

 | Run | Activation of an agent to begin running based on the contents of Thread.
 The agent uses its configuration and Thread’s Messages to perform tasks by calling models and tools.
 As part of a Run, the agent appends Messages to the Thread.
 | Run Step | A detailed list of steps the agent took as part of a Run.
 An agent can call tools or create Messages during its run.
 Examining Run Steps allows you to understand how the agent is getting to its results. |

 Use the following code to create an agent and send a message to it.
-This agent will have the code interpreter  tool to enable your agent to perform advanced data analysis in a sandboxed environment and Bing search tool  to real-time, web data grounding.
+This agent will have the code interpreter  tool to enable your agent to perform advanced data analysis in a sandboxed environment.

 ## Python SDK